awesome-pro/neon-website/content/docs/connect/choose-connection.md

 Notice the `-pooler` in the connection string — that's what differentiates a direct connection string from a pooled one.

-Here's an example of getting a direct connection string from the Neon CLI:
+Here's an example of getting a direct connection string from the Unique CLI:

 ```bash shouldWrap
 neonctl connection-string [branch_name]